 For businesses, the biggest advantage is that cyberspace training cuts out the expense of getting the instructor and students in the same place.
 It also means that training classes can be pared into shorter sessions and spread out over a number of days or weeks-meaning you don't lose an employee for entire days at a time.
-Even better, instructors can train employees in multiple locations at one time, allowing for rapid deployments of, say, new software being rolled out to a corporate empire.
+Even better, instructors can train employees in multiple locations at one time, allowing for rapid deout to a corporate empire.

 The no-travel-required aspect may also be the biggest benefit for the folks who actually have to endure corporate training classes.
 That means more time at home and less on the road-no more trips to headquarters to learn how to make a spreadsheet.
-Shorter training sessions are also a plus for drop (and doodling, no doubt, rises) significantly after two hours.
+Shorter training sessions are also a plus for students: Studies show that retention levels Beam Corp., a Lexington, Ky., firm that drop (and doodling, no doubt, rises) significantly after two hours.